British Racing Drivers' Club: Young driver support

-The support and development of young British drivers has become an important part of the BRDC's existence, not least with its involvement in the annual McLaren Autosport BRDC Award to honour and promote a young driver from a British championship who, in the eyes of the judges, shows the most talent and potential.
+The support and development of young British drivers has become an important part of the BRDC's existence, not least with its involvement in the annual Aston Martin Autosport BRDC Award to honour and promote a young driver from a British championship who, in the eyes of the judges, shows the most talent and potential.
 Among the BRDC's promotional and developmental schemes is the Stars of Tomorrow karting championship.
 The BRDC also provides financial backing to selected young British drivers competing in junior formulae.

 In 2008, the BRDC announced the creation of its SuperStars program, designed to advise and financially support Britain's most promising young drivers.
 1992 BTCC champion Tim Harvey was appointed Director of the program.
 The current director is Andy Meyrick.

 2022 BRDC Superstars

 Significant people

-In the recent past the Club Presidency has been held by former Formula One World Champions Sir Jackie Stewart and Damon Hill.
-As of July 2019, Former F1 Driver David Coulthard is the President of the BRDC, having replaced Paddy Hopkirk.
+In the recent past the Club Presidency has been held by former Formula One world champions Sir Jackie Stewart and Damon Hill.
+As of July 2019, Former F1 driver David Coulthard is the president of the BRDC, having replaced Paddy Hopkirk.

-The club's current Chairman is John Grant, since 2012.
-The position has recently been held by former touring car driver Stuart Rolt, (from 2005 – 2008 and from 2010 – 2012) and Robert Brooks, Chairman of Bonhams auctioneers, from 2008 – 2010.
+The club's current chairman is Peter Digby, since 2022.
+The position has recently been held by former touring car driver Stuart Rolt, (from 2005 to 2008 and from 2010 to 2012) and Robert Brooks, chairman of Bonhams auctioneers, from 2008 to 2010.